carla-simulator/carla/Docs/recorder_binary_file_format.md

 #### 3.8 Packet 7: TrafficLight

 This packet records the state of all **traffic lights** in the scene.
-Which means to it stores the state (red, orange or green) and the time it is waiting to change to a new state.
+Which means that it stores the state (red, orange or green) and the time it is waiting to change to a new state.

 ![state](img/RecorderTrafficLight.png)